-At the end of the course students will master the system thinking required to understand, assess, and promote agro-ecosystem resilience, and they will be able to:
+At the end of the programme students will master the system thinking required to understand, assess, and promote agroecosystem resilience, and they will be able to:

-- use different research methodologies and tools embedding multidisciplinary and intersectoral perspectives; promote multi-stakeholder participation, dialogue and vision building processes proficiently applying an action-oriented approach; - comprehend and analyse the complexity of agro-ecosystems, their relations with food systems and people's behaviours, the nature of their development challenges; - design and drive community development processes according to agroecological principles to build up resilience against bio-physical and socio-economic stresses; - identify and fill stakeholders' knowledge gaps to facilitate transition to resilient agroecosystems; - analyse and promote territorial networks promoting and supporting integrated land management approach, agroecology knowledge, innovation systems to support green economy processes; - support community farms towards greater competitiveness and socio-economic sustainability in the agri-food system.
+- comprehend and analyse the complexity of agroecosystems, their relations with food systems and people's behaviours, the nature of their development challenges; - design and drive community development processes according to agroecological principles to build up resilience against bio-physical and socio-economic stresses; - identify and fill stakeholders' gaps to facilitate transition to resilient agroecosystems; - analyse and promote multi-actors' networks, and agricultural knowledge and innovation systems that support sustainable land management processes, green economy development and social inclusion; - support community farms towards greater competitiveness and socio-economic sustainability in the agri-food system. - implement action-research and learning approaches through participation, dialogue and vision building processes; use a range of tools for quantitative and qualitative research in rural areas.

-The 1st year programme will be organised in 7 Teaching Units and 2 (group and individual) Projects, awarding a total of 60 credits (see table below).
+The 1st year programme will be organised in 8 Teaching Units and 2 (group and individual) Projects, awarding a total of 60 credits (see table below).
 Unit I will be implemented in distance learning.

 Units Credits Dates

-Unit I - Sustainability and Resilience in 6 2 - 29 Oct 2023
+Unit I - Sustainability and Resilience in 6 30 Sep - 27 Oct 2024

 agriculture and food systems

-Unit II - Land and water resources: basic 8 6 Nov - 1 Dec 2023
+Unit II - Principles in Sustainable Land 6 4 - 24 Nov 2024

-principles of sustainable management
+Management

-Unit III - Agroecology 6 4 - 22 Dec 2023
+Unit III - Agroecology 6 2 - 22 Dec 2024

+Unit IV - Life Cycle Assessment in the Agrifood 4 7- 19 Jan 2025

+sector

+Unit V - Climate Change and Agriculture 4 20 Jan - 2 Feb 2025

-Unit IV - Smart technologies 6 8 - 26 Jan 2024
+Unit VI - Smart technologies and Natural 6 3 - 23 Feb 2025

+Resource Management

-Unit V - Innovation and markets in the agrifood 6 19 Feb - 8 Mar 2024
+Unit VII - Innovation and markets in the 6 24 Feb - 16 Mar 2025

-system
+agrifood system

-Unit VI - Climate Change and Agriculture 6 11 - 29 Mar 2024

-Unit VII - Agri-food Network Development 6 1 - 26 Apr 2024
+Unit VIII- Agrifood Network Development 6 24 Mar - 13 Apr 2025

-Individual project 8 Oct 2023 - Apr 2024
+Individual project 10 Oct 2024 - Apr 2025

-Action Learning Project 8 May - Jun 2024
+Action Learning Project 6 May - Jun 2025